-• The client supplied a special driving program to program the EUT to continually transmit the specified maximum power.
-And also to change the channel frequency.
+- The client supplied a special driving program (CRTU Version 3.2.11.0000) to program the EUT to continually transmit the specified maximum power.
+And also to change the channel frequency. - The conducted power was measured at the high, middle and low channel frequency before and after SAR measurement.